 Clean the microphone openings

-Use the brush of the MultiTool to carefully brush debris away from the openings.
-Carefully brush the surface around the opening.
+Use the brush of the MultiTool to

+carefully brush debris away from the

+openings.
+Carefully brush the surface

+around the openings.

 Make sure that no parts of the MultiTool are squeezed into the microphone openings by force.
-This may destroy the hearing aid.
+This may damage the hearing aid.

-Use a soft, dry cloth to clean the hearing aid.
+To clean the hearing aids, use a soft, dry cloth.
 The hearing aids must never be washed or immersed in water or other liquids.

-Clean the earmold
+Clean the mold

-The earmold should be cleaned regularly.
-Use a soft cloth to clean it's surface.
+The mold should be cleaned regularly.
+Use a soft cloth to clean its surface.
 Use the MultiTool wire loop to clean the opening.